arkovia/acts/human-rights-act.md

 19. Everyone has the right to access infrastructure within reasonable means.
 20. Everyone has the right to enjoy and entertain themselves.
 21. Everyone has the right to healthcare.
+22. Everyone has the right to the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.